 When you terminate employment at the university, your healthcare benefits continue until the end of the month of separation.
 Visit the Human Resources webpage to find more information about healthcare benefits.

 Flexible Spending Accounts

-If you are appointed to work at least 51 percent of full time based on a 12-month period, you are eligible to enroll for a Flexible Spending Account (FSA).
+If you are appointed to work full-time, 75% FTE or greater, you are eligible to enroll for a Flexible Spending Account (FSA).
 An FSA allows you to set aside money out of your paycheck to pay for eligible expenses on a pre-tax basis (exempt from federal and state taxes).
 There are two types of FSAs available: a healthcare account and a dependent care account.

 A healthcare FSA allows for reimbursement for out-of-pocket healthcare expenditures that you incur on behalf of yourself and/or your dependents.
 Your elected contributions are deducted from your paycheck on a “pre-tax” basis and are subject to IRS regulations.